Zhimin-C/starter-hugo-academic/content/publication/conference-paper_4/index_4.md

 ---
-title: 'Point Cloud Self-supervised Learning via 3D to Multi-view Masked Autoencoder'
+title: 'Zero-shot 3D Semantic Segmentation via Learning from Zero-shot Labels'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here